alexzarboulas/GeoGuessr2-World/README.md

 ## Inspiration & Evolution

-I've been a geography nerd for years and a longtime fan of **GeoGuessr**, a game where you're dropped into a random location on Google Street View and must guess where you are in the world.
+I've been a geography nerd for years and a longtime fan of GeoGuessr, a game where you're dropped into a random location on Google Street View and must guess where you are in the world.
 This project started as an attempt to create a GeoGuessr "bot" to automate that guessing process.
 It evolved from this simple idea into a full ML pipeline spanning data collection, model training, geospatial visualization, and hierarchical inference.

 While the final classifier struggles with accuracy, particularly at finer levels (L5 and L8), the project: